Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 <details><summary><b>Running from Bash (Linux)</b></summary>

-Linux users running from Bash can set the environment variables.
+Linux users running Bash can use it to set the environment variables.

 **Example:**